-MVVM is an architectural pattern, invented by Microsoft architects Ken Cooper and Ted Peters.
-MVVM (Model-View-ViewModel) cleanly separates the business logic of an application from the user interface.
+MVVM (Model-View-ViewModel) is a software architectural pattern invented by Microsoft architects Ken Cooper and Ted Peters.
+MVVM cleanly separates the business logic of an application from the user interface (UI).
 The ultimate goal of MVVM architecture is to make the view completely independent from the application logic.

 Key MVVM Components